basho/basho_docs/source/languages/en/riakcs/cookbooks/Garbage-Collection.md

 longer externally available to users.

-Behind the scenes, overwriting or deleting an object also means that a set of eligible manifest versions is determined

-Also, as part of the overwrite or delete action, a set of eligible manifest versions are determined and the state of each eligible manifest is changed to `pending_delete` and the `delete_marked_time` field is set to a time value representing the current time.
+Behind the scenes, overwriting or deleting an object also means that a set of eligible manifest versions is determined, while the state of each eligible manifest is changed to `pending_delete` and the `delete_marked_time` field is set to a time value representing the current time.

-The method for compiling the list of eligible manifests is dependent on the operation.
+The method for compiling the list of eligible manifests is dependent on the operation, i.e. whether the object is being overwritten or deleted.

-For object overwrites, the previously `active` manifest version is selected along with any manifest versions that are in the `writing` state where the `last_block_written_time` field (or the `write_start_time` if `last_block_written_time` is undefined) of the manifest represents a time value greater than `leeway_seconds` seconds ago.
-If a manifest version remains in the `writing` state for greater than `leeway_seconds` seconds, it is assumed that that manifest version represents a failed upload attempt and therefore it is acceptable to reap any object blocks that may have been written.
-Manifest versions in the `writing` state whose `last_block_written_time` has not exceeded the `leeway_seconds` threshold are not deemed eligible because they could represent an object version that is still in the progress of writing its blocks.
+If the object is being overwritten, the previously `active` manifest version is selected along with any manifest versions that are in the `writing` state.
+An object is in a `writing` state if the `last_block_written_time` field represents a time value greater than `leeway_seconds` ago (or the `write_start_time` in cases where the `last_block_written_time` is undefined).

+If a manifest version remains in the `writing` state for greater than `leeway_seconds` seconds, Riak CS assumes that that manifest version represents a failed upload attempt.
+In that case, Riak CS deems it acceptable to reap any object blocks that may have been written.
+Manifest versions in the `writing` state whose `last_block_written_time` has not exceeded the `leeway_seconds` threshold are _not_ deemed eligible because they could represent an object version that is still in the process of writings its blocks.

 Object deletes are more straightforward.
-Since no object is externally available to the user after the delete operation, then any manifest versions in the `active` or `writing` state are eligible to be cleaned up.
-There is no concern about reaping the object version that is currently being written to become the next `active` version.
+Since no object is externally available to the user after a delete operation, any manifest versions in the `active` or `writing` state are eligible to be cleaned up.
+In this case, there is no concern about reaping the object version that is currently being written to become the next `active` version.

 Once the states of the eligible manifests have been updated to `pending_delete` the manifest information for any `pending_delete`